 Laminectomy is one of the most common back surgeries.
-During a laminectomy, a surgeon removes the rear portion of one or more spinal bones (vertebrae), bone spurs, and ligaments that are pressing on nerves.
+During a laminectomy, a surgeon removes the rear portion of one or more spinal bones (vertebrae).
+Bone spurs and ligaments that are pressing on nerves may be removed at the same time.
 Here's what to expect before, during, and after your laminectomy.

 Before your laminectomy, you should receive detailed instructions on how to prepare from your surgeon's staff during one of your office visits.
 Here's what you should do and plan for before the surgery: